zeldigas/text2confl/docs/storage-formats/markdown.md

 3. [](./markdown/links-images.md) - using links (cross links and external), attaching images and other files
 4. [](./markdown/code.md) -
 5. [](./markdown/diagrams.md) - support for diagrmas defined as text
-6. [](./markdown/confluence-specific.md) - details about confluence specific goodies, such as macros support (table of contents, status text, others)
+6. [](./markdown/confluence-specific.md) - details about Confluence specific goodies, such as macros support (table of contents, status text, others)

 How to read subpages: